 50. What is a general-law city?
 51. In a general-law city, is the municipal court clerk hired, appointed, or elected?
 52. What is a home-rule city?
 53. In a home-rule city is the municipal court clerk hired, appointed, or elected?
 True or False 54.
 City secretaries may never hold the office of court clerk.
-55. In a general-law city, a court clerk automatically serves for a two-year term unless the city

-- provides by ordinance for a longer term.
-56. In a general-law city, the city manager may fill a vacancy for the unexpired term of a court clerk's office. - 57.
-Every time someone is elected, appointed, or reappointed, he or she is required to swear to an anti-bribery statement and to take an oath of office. - 58.
-An elected or appointed official may perform official duties before filing the anti-bribery statement with the official records of the office. - 59.
-List the general duties of the municipal court clerk.
+55. In a general-law city, a court clerk automatically serves for a two-year term unless the city provides by ordinance for a longer term 56.
+In a general-law city, the city manager may fill a vacancy for the unexpired term of a court clerk's office 57.
+Every time someone is elected, appointed, or reappointed, he or she is required to swear to an anti-bribery statement and to take an oath of office 58.
+An elected or appointed official may perform official duties before filing the anti-bribery statement with the official records of the office.
+59. List the general duties of the municipal court clerk.
 60. If a city does not have an ordinance governing the destruction of records and a clerk wants to destroy records, what must the clerk do?

-- 61. Both clerks and judges may establish and maintain a financial management program for the court. - 62.
-Court clerks may prepare warrants but not sign them. - 63.
-Only judges may grant driving safety courses, but clerks may give defendants the paperwork on court requirements for processing their cases. - 64.
-What type of records is a municipal court clerk of a court of record required to keep
+True or False 61.
+Both clerks and judges may establish and maintain a financial management program for the court.
+62. Court clerks may prepare warrants but not sign them 63.
+Only judges may grant driving safety courses, but clerks may give defendants the paperwork on court requirements for processing their cases.
+64. What type of records is a municipal court clerk of a court of record required to keep

-De no is required to report convictions and bond forfeitures of traffic offenses to the partment of Public Safety?
-Wł nen a prospective juror files a permanent exemption with the municipal court clerk, wha he clerk required to do? nen either the defense or prosecution demands a jury shuffle, what is the clerk required do?
-Wł nen a defendant appeals his or her case, what is the clerk required to do?
-Wł nat is a clerk required to do when a bond forfeiture has been declared?
-Wł prc nat is a clerk required to do when the victim is not present when an emergency order of otection is issued?
-Wł lice nat must a clerk or magistrate do when the magistrate suspends a concealed handgur ense in an emergency protection order?
-Wł nat is a clerk required to do after warrants have been executed?
-Wł no is custodian of the funds of the court in your city?
-Wł nen a defendant does not waive a jury trial, when may the clerk summon prospective ors?
-Wł nen may the clerk administer the oath to prospective jurors for voir dire?
-Wł nat information is required to be entered on the docket?
-Wł ny may judges delegate the maintenance of the docket to the clerks?
-Lis st what a clerk is required to do concerning fraudulent documents.
+1 regarding traffic offenses? ] In non-record courts, who is required to keep records of traffic offenses? ] Who is required to report convictions and bond forfeitures of traffic offenses to the Department of Public Safety?
+7 When a prospective juror files a permanent exemption with the municipal court clerk, what is the clerk required to do?
+When either the defense or prosecution demands a jury shuffle, what is the clerk required to do? , When a defendant appeals his or her case, what is the clerk required to do? , What is a clerk required to do when a bond forfeiture has been declared?
+What is a clerk required to do when the victim is not present when an emergency order of protection is issued?
+What must a clerk or magistrate do when the magistrate suspends a concealed handgun license in an emergency protection order?
+What is a clerk required to do after warrants have been executed?
+Who is custodian of the funds of the court in your city?
+7 When a defendant does not waive a jury trial, when may the clerk summon prospective jurors?
+When may the clerk administer the oath to prospective jurors for voir dire? , What information is required to be entered on the docket? , Why may judges delegate the maintenance of the docket to the clerks?
+List what a clerk is required to do concerning fraudulent documents.

-- 80. Court clerks, deputy court clerks, and city secretaries may administer an oath to someone swearing to a complaint. - 81.
-Municipal court clerks may administer an oath pertaining to any matter in municipal court. - 82.
-Judges may ask the clerk to administer the oath to the six persons chosen for a jury. - 83.
-Why do municipal court clerks have authority to issue subpoenas? - 84.
-What wording goes on a non-record municipal court seal? - 85.
-What is the wording on a municipal court of record seal? - 86.
-What is the purpose of the municipal court seal?
+True o or False 80.
+Court clerks, deputy court clerks, and city secretaries may administer an oath to someone swearing to a complaint 81.
+Municipal court clerks may administer an oath pertaining to any matter in municipal court.
+82. Judges may ask the clerk to administer the oath to the six persons chosen for a jury 83.
+Why do municipal court clerks have authority to issue subpoenas?
+84. What wording goes on a non-record municipal court seal?
+85. What is the wording on a municipal court of record seal?
+86. What is the purpose of the municipal court seal?